Guidelines for the Annotated Bibliography | pdf

 As always, please ask me if you have any questions!
-Remember that my office hours 11:15-12:15 on Mondays and Wednesdays (right after class), and am happy to make an appointment to meet with you at other times.
+Remember that my office hours are 3:45- 4:45 on Tuesdays and Thursdays (right after class), and am happy to make an appointment to meet with you at other times.

 Grading chart for your annotated bibliography:

 |Insufficient (0-1 points)||Developing (2-3 points)||Competent (4-5 points)||Excellent (6-7 points)|

 |Research||None of the sources are relevant to the research topic.||Some sources are not relevant to the research topic.||Most sources are relevant to the research topic.||All sources are relevant to the research topic.|

 |Research||All or almost all sources used are not appropriate for the assignment, and contain inaccurate, biased, or outdated information from inexpert authors.||Most sources used are not appropriate for the assignment, and contain inaccurate, biased, or outdated information from inexpert authors.||Some sources used are not appropriate for the assignment, and contain inaccurate, biased, or outdated information from inexpert authors.||All sources used are appropriate for the assignment.
 They are credible sources, and are accurate, authoritative, objective, and current.|